• About

 Motorcycle tuk-tuks

 Carts pulled by motorcycles are the most common form of taxi around towns.
-Rates shouldn't be much more than a dollar for a short ride.
+A short ride costs less than a dollar.

 Buses